Compliance 8 min read Nov 2025

 Staff training and awareness

-Training should cover the basics: using strong passwords and not sharing them, locking workstations when away from the desk, not discussing resident information in public areas, recognising phishing attempts, and understanding what to do if they suspect a security incident.
+Your security systems are only as strong as the people using them.
+Training should cover the basics: using strong passwords, locking workstations, not discussing resident information in public areas, recognising phishing attempts, and understanding what to do if they suspect a security incident.

 "The best security policy in the world is worthless if your team doesn't understand it, trust it, or follow it.
 Training is where policy becomes practice."